elizabeth-feldeverd/idc-backend/README.md

 - Performance: Our model can detect IDC with 84.9% recall and 74.1% precision.
 The F1 score is 0.792 and the balanced accuracy is 0.774.

+- Our app can be found here: https://share.streamlit.io/jkclaar/idc-frontend/app.py

 - This project was completed as part of the Le Wagon Tokyo Data Science course (Batch #728).
 This model is for educational purposes only and should not be used as a diagnostic tool.

 # Startup the project